breylaude/blog/_posts/2023-07-15-education-system-sucks.md

 Hold on to your textbook (if you can find one)

 {: .box-error}
-Disclaimer: Don't read this if you're one true competitive school fanatic, or a sensitivity queen, or simply a teacher's pet
+Disclaimer: this is a disclaimer

 ### Ah, attendance – *the ultimate determinant of your academic prowess.*